-The Enterprise Class products require a 5VDC power supply.
+The Enterprise Class products include an Ethernet device and require a 5VDC power supply.

 4.5 Industrial Class

 Developed to support the demands of the industrial and automotive environments, the features of the Industrial Class products offer a more flexible and rugged alternative to the enterprise class devices.
 The product class supports the full industrial operating temperature range and the complete set of functional capabilities of the Airborne Device Server and Wireless Adapter technology.